neopsis/niagara-weather/README.md

   services select `Nv Owm Provider`.
 * Add the location as `city`  or `city,country_code`, for example `London,GB`

+You can download the binary module from the */lib* directory.

 For developer: you can find the great documentation [here](https://godoc.org/github.com/briandowns/openweathermap)